-Langley was born on February 26, 1912, in Rector,
+Pvt.
+Alfred R. Langley was born on February 26, 1912, in Rector, Arkansas, to Walter W. &

 Alma Langley and was the third oldest of the couple's four children.
 His younger brother died as a

 child.
 Alfred grew up in Monette, Arkansas, and he worked as a truck driver.
 He was known as

 "Ray" to his family and friends.

 In late August, the battalion was informed it would take part in maneuvers in Louisiana.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
 Knox, the battalion remained at Camp Polk.
 None of the members had any idea why they were being kept there.
+On the side of a hill the soldiers learned they were being sent overseas.
+Married men and those 29 years old or older were given the chance to resign from federal service.
 It is known that members of the company were given leaves home to say goodbye and get their personal business in order.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Gen. Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
+The fact was that he had not learned of their arrival until just days before their ship docked.
+He made sure that they all received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.